popphp/pop-acl/README.md

 ----------

-The basic concepts involve role and resource objects and then defining what permissions are allowed (or disallowed) between them.
+The basic concepts involve role and resource objects and then defining what permissions are allowed (or denied) between them.
 The main ACL object will determine if the requested action by a role on a resource is permitted or not.

 ```php